NIST Compliance Guide

 Try UpGuard for free for 7 days >

-2. Tier Your Vendors
+2. Tier your vendors

-How UpGuard Can Help
+How UpGuard can help:

 UpGuard includes a Vendor Tiering feature that gives you complete control over the tiering process.
 This allows you to classify vendors based on your unique risk tolerance.

 Security assessments and questionnaires enable detailed evaluations of each vendor’s cybersecurity practices.
 Submissions will also uncover any breaches of agreed security standards outlined in contracts.
+This effort aligns with the subcategory GV.SC-05, which requires cybersecurity risk management processes to be integrated into contracts and agreements with suppliers.

 Learn how to communicate third-party risk to the Board >

-How UpGuard Can Help
+How UpGuard can help:

 UpGuard offers a comprehensive library of security questions mapping to popular cybersecurity frameworks, including the NIST cybersecurity frameworks.
+UpGuard Trust Exchange streamlines vendor questionnaire management, automating the most cumbersome manual tasks commonly involved in this effort.

-4. Track Third-Party Vendor Security Postures with Security Ratings
+4. Track third-party vendor security postures with Security Ratings

-How UpGuard Can Help
+How UpGuard can help:

 If you’d like to learn how UpGuard’s security rating capabilities compare to BitSight and SecurityScorecard, see our guide on SecurityScorecard security ratings vs. BitSight security ratings here.

-How UpGuard Can Help
+How UpGuard can help:

 Ready to see